tliron/prudence/CACHING.md

 This guide is not about functionality.
 It's about optimizing for the massive scale.
 So, be warned: if you're unfamiliar with this problem domain, there's a bit of a learning curve.
 And, again, no need to reach for stars immediately.
 Always remember never to prematurely optimize: if your software is already working well then there's no reason to change it.
-Optimizations due come with costs and the overhead required by caching might even do more harm than good.
+Optimizations always come with costs and the overhead required by caching might even do more harm than good, especially if applied blindly.

 OK, so now that you know what this guide is about, let's dig into it.